JetBrains/amper/README.md

 product: jvm/app
 ```

 That's it.
-The Kotlin and Java toolchains, test framework, and other necessary functionality is configured and available straight out of the box.
+The Kotlin and Java toolchains, test framework, and other necessary functionality are configured and available straight out of the box.
 You can build it, run it, write and run tests, and more.
-For more detailed information, check out the [full example](examples-gradle/jvm-with-tests).
+For more detailed information, check out the [full example](examples-gradle/jvm).

 ![](docs/images/ij-jvm-result.png)